src-d/blog/content/upcoming/language_migrations.md

 }
 </style>

-Never have you been struggling with an nth obscure project, thinking : "_I could do the job with this language but why not switch to another one which would be more enjoyable to work with_" ?
-In his awesome blog post : [The eigenvector of "Why we moved from language X to language Y"](https://erikbern.com/2017/03/15/the-eigenvector-of-why-we-moved-from-language-x-to-language-y.html), [Erik Bernhardsson](https://github.com/erikbern/eigenstuff) generated an N*N contingency table of all Google queries questioning about changing languages.
-However, when I read it, I can't help wondering what the proportion of people who effectively switched is.
-Thus, it becomes engaging to deepen this idea and see how the popularity of languages moves among GitHub users.
+Have you ever been struggling with an nth obscure project, thinking : "_I could do the job with this language but why not switch to another one which would be more enjoyable to work with_" ?
+In his awesome blog post : [The eigenvector of "Why we moved from language X to language Y"](https://erikbern.com/2017/03/15/the-eigenvector-of-why-we-moved-from-language-x-to-language-y.html), [Erik Bernhardsson](https://github.com/erikbern/eigenstuff) generated an N*N contingency table of all Google queries related to changing languages.
+However, when I read it, I couldn't help wondering what the proportion of people who effectively switched is.
+Thus, it has become engaging to deepen this idea and see how the popularity of languages changes among GitHub users.

 ## Dataset available

-Thanks to our data retrieval pipeline, source{d} opened the dataset that contains the yearly number of bytes coded by each GitHub user in each programming language.
+Thanks to our data retrieval pipeline, source{d} opened the dataset that contains the yearly numbers of bytes coded by each GitHub user in each programming language.
 In a few figures, it is:

 * 4.5 Million GitHub users
 * 393 different languages
-* 10 TB of source code all in all
+* 10 TB of source code in total

-I invite you to take a look at [Vadim Markovtsev](https://github.com/vmarkovtsev?tab=repositories)'s blog post : [Spaces or Tabs](https://blog.sourced.tech/post/tab_vs_spaces/), if you want details about which repositories and languages were considered,
+I invite you to take a look at [Vadim Markovtsev](https://github.com/vmarkovtsev?tab=repositories)'s blog post : [Spaces or Tabs](https://blog.sourced.tech/post/tab_vs_spaces/), if you want details about which repositories and languages were considered.

-To have a better insight into what's going on, I find it nice to visualize developer's history of languages using a kind of [Gantt diagram](https://en.wikipedia.org/wiki/Gantt_chart).
+To have a better understanding of what's going on, I find it nice to visualize developer's language usage history with a kind of [Gantt diagram](https://en.wikipedia.org/wiki/Gantt_chart).

 <img src="/post/language_migrations/3710313.png" class="fig">
-<p align="center" class="caption">Language history of GitHub user n°X</p>
+<p align="center" class="caption">Language usage history of GitHub user n°X</p>

-First of all, note that the colorbar on the right stands for the proportion of source code in each language.
+Note that the colors represent proportions of source code in each language.
 We can already deduce several things from this diagram:

 * The user's favorite language is **Scala** and he is stuck to it.

-* He tried **Go**, but did not really get along with.
+* He tried **Go**, but did not really get along with it.

 * He ran an important project in **Java** but he'd rather code in Scala.
 Using Java might have been a constraint to complete a single project.

-Of course, it would be nonsense to conclude from this diagram that the guy moved from **Java** to **Markdown**, in 2014.
-More generally, as it is absurd to betray a programming language in favor of a markup one, we want to avoid any comparison between two languages that don't have the same purpose.
-That's why, throughout the rest of the post, we focus on the sample of 22 main programming languages.
+Of course, it would be wrong to conclude from this diagram that the guy moved from **Java** to **Markdown**, in 2014.
+More generally, since it is absurd to give up a programming language in favor of a markup one, we want to avoid any comparison between the languages that don't have the same purpose.
+That's why we focus on the sample of 22 main programming languages throughout the rest of the post.

 ## Quantization

-You will surely agree that **"Hello world"** GitHub repositories do not really count in switching to another language.
-So, we decide to quantize the contributions of our dataset in order to reduce the noise.
-For this reason, we represent the distribution of GitHub contributions per size in the following bar plot.
+You will surely agree that **"Hello world"** GitHub repositories do not really count as switching to another language.
+So, we decide to quantize the contributions in our dataset in order to reduce the noise.
+For this reason, we represent the distribution of GitHub contributions per byte size in the following bar plot.

 <img src="/post/language_migrations/contributions.png" class="fig">
 <p align="center" class="caption">Distribution of GitHub contributions by size</p>

 As we can see, it has a very long tail and most of the contributions are tiny ones.
-Then to approximate the distribution, we apply the [kernel density estimation](http://scikit-learn.org/stable/auto_examples/neighbors/plot_kde_1d.html#sphx-glr-auto-examples-neighbors-plot-kde-1d-py), which is the orange curve in the last figure.
+To approximate the distribution, we apply [kernel density estimation](http://scikit-learn.org/stable/auto_examples/neighbors/plot_kde_1d.html#sphx-glr-auto-examples-neighbors-plot-kde-1d-py), which is the orange curve in the last figure.
 Finally, we get the quantization by dividing the area under the curve into 10 equal parts.
-The first group is set to 0 and the others follow linearly.
+The groups are numbered starting with 0.

 Now after filtering and quantizing our dataset, we can proceed with building our own transition matrix.

 ## Minimum-cost flow problem

-For every GitHub user, we aggregate annual vectors ; we will call them reactors where each of the 393 elements stands for the amount of bytes coded in the corresponding language and year.
-After the normalization, these reactors resemble histograms which we need to compare with each other.
+For every GitHub user, we aggregate annual vectors ; we will call them reactors where each of the 393 elements stands for the number of bytes coded in the corresponding language that year.
+After normalization these reactors resemble histograms which we need to compare with each other.

-An elegant approach which is effective both in coding and computational time, is to use [`PyEMD`](https://pypi.python.org/pypi/pyemd) : a Python wrapper for the [Earth Mover's Distance](https://en.wikipedia.org/wiki/Earth_mover's_distance) which is Numpy friendly.
-This measure -- better than the euclidean distance for histogram comparison -- is particularly beneficial because it is based on [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) (LP).
+An elegant approach to this problem, which is effective both in coding and computational time, is offered in [`PyEMD`](https://pypi.python.org/pypi/pyemd): a Python wrapper for the [Earth Mover's Distance](https://en.wikipedia.org/wiki/Earth_mover's_distance) which is Numpy friendly.
+This distance measure -- better than the euclidean distance for histogram comparison -- is particularly interesting because it is based on [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) (LP).
 Indeed, it can be seen as the solution of the following [transportation problem](http://www.me.utexas.edu/~jensen/models/network/net8.html), where \\(~\\sum_ {i=1}^N s_ i = \\sum_ {j=1}^N d_ j = 1\\)

 <img src="/post/language_migrations/emd.png" class="fig">
 <p align="center" class="caption">Transportation Problem with supplies and demands</p>